Blog

 The verdict

 For families of 4 visiting NYC for 4 or more nights, a vacation rental (where legally available) saves $200–$600 total compared to booking two hotel rooms.
 For couples, solo travellers, or trips under 3 nights, hotels win on price once vacation rental fees are fully tallied.
 This holds across Midtown Manhattan and Brooklyn.
-The exceptions are peak season (Thanksgiving week, New Year's, summer school holidays) when vacation rental prices surge past hotel rates, and all of Lower Manhattan where short-term rental supply is extremely limited due to NYC Local Law 18.
+The exceptions are peak season (Thanksgiving week, New Year's, summer school holidays) when vacation rental prices surge past hotel rates, and all of Lower Manhattan where short-term rental supply is extremely limited due to NYC Local Law 18 (NYC Office of Special Enforcement).

 💡 Browse NYC hotels on ShopBack — earn up to 8% cashback on hotel bookings Takes 2 minutes to sign up.
 No promo codes needed.